michaelmusty/.dotfiles/README.markdown

 *   `td(1)` manages a to-do file for you with `$EDITOR` and `git(1)`; I used to use Taskwarrior, but found it too complex and buggy.
-*   `tl(1)` tags input lines with a prefix or suffix, basically a `sed(1)` shortcut
+*   `tl(1)` tags input lines with a prefix or suffix, basically a `sed(1)` shortcut.
-*   `tlcs(1)` executes a command and uses `tl(1)` to tag stdout and stderr lines, and color them if you want
+*   `tlcs(1)` executes a command and uses `tl(1)` to tag stdout and stderr lines, and color them if you want.
 *   `try(1)` repeats a command up to a given number of times until it succeeds, only printing error output if all three attempts failed.
 Good for tolerating blips or temporary failures in `cron(8)` scripts.